 Don’t give water, rodents, or insects anywhere to gain entry to your sailboat.
 This is also a good time to exercise those valves and to follow The Complete Beginner’s Guide to Ball Valve Maintenance.
 Cover all other openings with screen material.
 Birds, wasps, spiders, and more like to stake claims inside masts, vents, cowlings, and trailer frames.
 Also clean and inspect scupper, anchor locker, and bilge pump drains, tubing, and clamps.
 If your drain tubing is hard and cracking, see How to Replace Old Drain Tubing.

 First, inspect all the house and starting battery connections to be sure they are clean and tight.
 Attach a battery maintainer like the Battery Tender Junior or recharge monthly until Spring.

 Opinions differ on whether to remove batteries and store them in a heated space or to leave them installed over the winter.
 Technically, so long as the electrolyte and charge are maintained, a battery won’t freeze but it does no harm either if you move them to a heated space.

 Personally, I’ve always left my batteries installed and haven’t had a failure even in sub-zero temperatures.

 Remember those battery operated electronic devices too: handheld VHF radio, flashlights, headlamps, and so on.
 Store them indoors and remove the batteries to prevent corrosion.

 5. Service the auxiliary motor

-Drain all fuel and run the engine until it stalls.
+Drain all fuel and run the engine until it’s empty.
 While you’re at it, remove any propane bottles from the sailboat.
-For its own checklist, see 15 Outboard Motor Maintenance Blind Spots You Can’t Afford to Miss.
+For your motor’s own checklist, see 15 Outboard Motor Maintenance Blind Spots You Can’t Afford to Miss.